garvitjain-02/garvitjain-02/README.md

-# <h1 align="center">Hey there! 👋 I'm Garvit Jain</h1>
+# <h1 align="center">Hey there! <span class="wave">👋</span> I'm Garvit Jain</h1>

 Welcome to my GitHub profile!
-I'm an AI & Machine Learning enthusiast and a coding lover, currently diving deep into Machine Learning and its fascinating world.
+I'm an AI & Machine Learning enthusiast and a coding lover, currently diving deep into technology and its fascinating world.
 Let's explore my journey and projects together! 🚀

-- 🔭 Currently working on: Learning ML Algorithms and DSA.
+- 🔭 Currently working on Learning ML Algorithms and DSA.
 - 🌱 Currently learning: Advanced Machine Learning techniques at Amazon ML Summer School '24.
 - 👯 Looking to collaborate on: Innovative projects in DSA and Machine Learning.
 - 💬 Ask me about: Python, C++, Machine Learning, DSA